nasarar/Post_Covid19_Vacation_Projection/README.md

 ### 1.1.0 Project: Interactive website for Post COVID-19 Vacation Planner

-•	Using Leaflet, mapping, and other tools to create visual representation of the results. e.g. Matplot lib to create bar charts.
+•	Using Leaflet, mapping, and other tools to create visual representation of the results

 •	Users will be able to input information (e.g. Country they chose to travel to)

+• 	Once the user has entered the departure and destination countries, the website will generate when herd immunity will be reached in those countries in 	accordance with our machine learning model.

+•	The website will also generate a list of flights based on the departure/return date

 ### 1.2.0 Key Queries for Planner
 #### 1.2.1 Safe Vacation country identifier: